-Over the past five years, sales to small businesses under the GSA Multiple Award Schedule (MAS) Contract have increased by approximately 23%.
-In fiscal year 2020, small businesses took in more than $13.5 billion in sales through the GSA Schedule.
-With just under 12,000 small business contractors, average sales per small business exceeded $1.1 million.
-If your small business has experience selling to the government, whether directly or indirectly as a subcontractor, a GSA Schedule may help expand your government sales.
+Over the past five years, sales to small businesses under the GSA Multiple Award Schedule (MAS) Contract have increased by approximately 32%, while total GSA MAS Contract sales have increased by approximately 27%.
+In fiscal year 2022, small businesses took in nearly $14.5 billion in sales through the GSA Schedule.
+With roughly 12,000 small business contractors, that equates to nearly $1.2 million in average sales per small business.

-FY 2020 GSA MAS Contract Sales by Socio-Economic Size Status
+FY 2022 GSA MAS Contract Sales by Socio-Economic Size Status

 GSA Small Business Sales by Category

 The GSA MAS Contract is broken down into twelve Large Categories of product/service offerings.
 The IT and Professional Services Large Categories consistently account for the highest sales for both large and small businesses.

 FY 2022 GSA Small Business Sales by Large Category

 GSA Categories With Over 45% of Sales to Small Businesses

 Across all GSA MAS Contract Large Categories, small businesses take in approximately 35% of total sales.
 However, under the seven GSA Large Categories detailed below, small businesses accounted for over 45% of total sales in fiscal year 2022.

 GSA Large Category & Percentage of Sales to Small Businesses

 - Industrial Products & Services 52%